VysotskiVadim/VysotskiVadim.blog/_posts/2024-01-07-oom-android-heap-dump-recording.md

 java.lang.OutOfMemoryError: Failed to allocate a 32 byte allocation with 195576 free bytes and 190KB until OOM, target footprint 268435456, growth limit 268435456; giving up on allocation because <1% of heap free after GC.
 ```

-`OutOfMemoryError` requires a special approach in troubleshooting.
-The delay between the memory leak, which causes the error, and the moment when the Android Runtime realizes that there is no more memory, makes regular debug info useless.
+Common debugging tools like logs and exception stack traces are often insufficient when dealing with an OutOfMemoryError.
-The error's stack trace points to an allocation that happened when the memory is already full.
+The stack trace of the error merely indicates an allocation that occurred when the memory was already saturated, yet it fails to illuminate why the memory was at capacity at that particular moment.
-Logs don't contain info about allocations and objects collected by the Garbage Collector.
+Logs typically lack information regarding allocations and objects managed by the Garbage Collector.
+How can we effectively pinpoint the root cause of an OutOfMemoryError?
-A different approach is needed for addressing `OutOfMemoryError`.

 This article explains how to collect data essential to finding the cause of `OutOfMemoryError`: a heap dump at the moment of the last allocation, which failed with `OutOfMemoryError`.